Last updated: 23 November 2022

 Users are free to withhold information from Thrive that they feel uncomfortable disclosing.
 Any personal information you disclose will not be shared with the Council.

 The council will be provided with an anonymised monthly report on staff use of the app to help gauge staff wellbeing.
 The reports will give an overview, including data on how the app is providing support across the whole organisation to ensure no individual information is provided.
 Copies of the reports can be obtained from the Health and Safety Team.

 This data will allow the council to adopt its staff wellbeing strategy accordingly (e.g. if staff are experiencing anxiety caused by work morale, we might need to put actions in place to increase morale at work).

 The lawful purpose for data collection and use is consent.

-As the data contains what amounts to a mental health clinical record, Thrive abide by NHS recommendations as to how long this type of records should be retained.
-This is 20 years after the last session or 8 years after the person’s death, whatever happens soonest.
+As the data contains what amounts to a mental health clinical record, Thrive abide by NHS recommendations as to how long this type of record should be retained.
+This is 20 years after the last session or 8 years after the person’s death, whatever happens, soonest.

 The council will not hold any personal identifiable data from its staff the data will be kept within Thrive app.
 The only information the council will hold is the cross council anonymous monthly reports which will be used for reporting purposes (to know how the staff is doing, observe trends from month to month and allow us to adapt council’s wellbeing strategy according to staff needs).

 Our Data Protection Officer